artemiscloud/artemiscloud-examples/operator/keycloak/README.md

 ## Prerequisites

 1. Install [Minikube](https://minikube.sigs.k8s.io/docs/) cluster.
 You also need kubectl tool.
-   (Note the operator currently works with Minikube v1.21.0)
+   (Note the operator currently works with Minikube v1.21.0 and above)
 2. Enable NGINX ingress controller on Minikube [Enable Ingress](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)
 2. Docker tool for building the image in the example.
 3. A [quay.io](https://quay.io) repository for hosting images.